Aaskhan543/Language-Detection-Model/README.md

-# AI Engineering Internship Projects

-This repository contains a collection of Artificial Intelligence and Natural Language Processing (NLP) projects developed during my internship.
-The primary focus is on building scalable, multilingual AI systems using state-of-the-art open-source models.

-## Repository Structure

-The project is divided into modular tasks.
-Each folder contains the specific code, dependencies, and documentation for that module.

-### 📁 Task 1: Language Detection Model
 # Language-Detection-Model
 A Machine Learning and NLP project that identifies the language of a given text using natural language processing, feature engineering, and classification algorithms.
 # 🌍 Language Detection Model